The Rainbow Alliance of The Bahamas (RAB)

 However, while the police allowed the security officer to go, they kept the gay man at the station for about six hours where they reportedly beat him as well.
 In the ordeal, he said four police officers called him anti-gay names while taking turns beating him – two female officers reportedly threw urine in his face.
 The man, who was severely bruised, was treated in hospital and required 10 stitches to close a wound at the back of his head.

-• LOCAL GLBT NEWS FROM 2005:
+• LOCAL LGBT NEWS FROM 2005:

 • Other recent cases of blatant discrimination and mistreatment of gays in The Bahamas further demonstrate the level of homophobia and gay paranoia that exist in the country.
 These cases include the Miss Teen Bahamas (MTB) fiasco and the “gay shoes” incident where school girls were disciplined for wearing unisex footwear.